JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 @sco JDS.scatters_in_3D()
 ```

-Note also, that a different geometry can be passed as marker, i.e., a square/rectangle and `colormap` for them as well.
+Note also, that a different geometry can be passed as markers, i.e., a square/rectangle and we can assign a `colormap` for them as well.
-In the middle panel one could get perfect spheres by doing `aspect = :data` as in the last panel.
+In the middle panel one could get perfect spheres by doing `aspect = :data` as in the right panel.

-And doing `lines` or `scatterlines` is also straightforward.
+And doing `lines` or `scatterlines` is also straightforward:

 ```jl
 @sco JDS.lines_in_3D()
 ```

 Plotting a `surface` is also easy to do as well as a `wireframe` and `contour` lines in 3D.

 ### Surfaces, wireframe, contour, contourf and contour3d

-To show these cases we use the following `peaks` function.
+To show these cases we'll use the following `peaks` function:

 ```jl
 @sc JDS.peaks()